How Long Do Air Conditioners Last?

 Factors Impacting the Life of an Air Conditioner

 In particular, the life of any HVAC unit is influenced by your usage habits, location, and budget.
 A well-maintained air conditioning system that operates efficiently will save you money on your energy bill while keeping you and your family cool and comfortable.
-The key to a long-lasting system is to keep it in top condition with regular inspections, cleanings, and upgrades.
+The key to a long-lasting system is to keep it in top condition with regular inspections, cleanings, or proper maintenance.

 To find out how to keep your equipment running for as long as possible, be sure to schedule an estimate from a professional HVAC service specialist like Pioneer Mechanical LLC.
 The results can help you decide which model to purchase and provide a road map to keeping your home or office cool and comfortable for many years to come.
 The best way to do this is to start by assessing your current needs, and then matching these with the latest technologies to get you the results you need.